frederikprijck/blog.kwintenp/_posts/2017-09-08-code-formatting-with-rxjs.md

 1. Put every operator on a new line.
 2. Extract functions longer than a line to a nested function.
-3. Try to avoid working with nested observalbes.
+3. Try to avoid working with nested observables.